rsksmart/devportal-1.0/tools/tokenbridge/dappguide.md

 ### Prerequisites

-This will require access to either Chrome or Chromium web browser, with one of the follwing wallet browser extension:
+This will require the use of either Chrome or Chromium web browser, with one of the following wallet browser extensions:
-- [Nifty Wallet](https://www.poa.network/for-users/nifty-wallet) using a [custom network](https://developers.rsk.co/tutorials/resolve-nifty-issue/#add-rsk-as-custom-node) for RSK to keep the same addresses as Ethereum.
+- [Nifty Wallet](https://www.poa.network/for-users/nifty-wallet) using a [custom network](/tutorials/resolve-nifty-issue/#add-rsk-as-custom-node) for RSK to keep the same addresses as Ethereum.
-- [Metamask](https://metamask.io/download.html) using a [custom network](https://developers.rsk.co/develop/apps/wallets/metamask/) to add the RSK network.
+- [Metamask](https://metamask.io/download.html) using a [custom network](/apps/wallets/metamask/) to add the RSK network.

 ## Steps